-This morning I decided that the perfect meal would be this: A chicken salad sandwich on walnut bread, a side of Terra chips, some pickled carrots, a can of Diet Sprite (regular makes me thirstier) and a slice of buttermilk chocolate layer cake.
+This morning I decided that the perfect meal would be this: A chicken salad sandwich on walnut bread, a side of Terra chips, some pickled carrots, a can of Diet Sprite (Update: change to Chardonnay) and a slice of buttermilk chocolate layer cake.
 I’d rather have those than just about anything – especially the chicken salad which is kind of a splurge food around here.
 I love it, but I’m always trying to budget calories for chocolate cake and cookies, so my meals have to be lean and low in fat.

-With all the mayonnaise, it’s not light, but you could always use reduced fat or just add more chicken so you get a smaller ratio of dressing.
+My favorite chicken salad is not exactly light, but you could always use reduced fat or just add more chicken so you get a smaller ratio of dressing.
 This one has lots of dressing.

 I don’t know the origin of this recipe but it appears in a couple of my Junior League books with the title “Bridesmaid Chicken Salad”.
 It usually calls for pineapple plus slightly more lime juice and lime zest, but you really can taste the lime, so I like to tone that down a little.